-Doctors are extremely busy.
-They can see several patients in the Surgery during the time it takes to do one home visit.
-Please think carefully before asking for a home visit and consider the alternatives, such as making an appointment to attend the Surgery, ringing NHS Direct on 0845 4647 or call 111 if you are uncertain what to do.
+GP’s are extremely busy.
+They can see several patients in the Practice during the time it takes to do one home visit.
+Please think carefully before asking for a home visit and consider the alternatives, such as making an appointment to attend the Practice, ringing NHS Direct on 0845 4647 or call 111 if you are uncertain what to do.

-Our Doctors will reach a reasonable opinion about whether to attend to a patient at their home based upon information received on the condition of the patient, and whether it would be inappropriate to expect the patient to attend the practice premises.
+Our GP’s will reach a reasonable opinion about whether to attend to a patient at their home based upon information received on the condition of the patient, and whether it would be inappropriate to expect the patient to attend the Practice premises.

 There is nothing to prevent our GPs from arranging for the referral of a patient without first seeing the patient, in cases where their medical condition makes that course of action appropriate.

 If a patient is encouraged to come into the Practice, it is often on the basis that this is where the best care can be provided.
 The specialist equipment is located at the practice, tests can be carried out more easily there, and drugs issued.

 For that reason, when you ring for a visit we need your help in giving as much information as possible.
 It would be helpful if you provide the caller’s name and patient’s name and contact information, details of the health problem, such as list of symptoms and time of onset of these symptoms.

 Our staff will pass on all this information to the GP on duty, who may contact you for more information.
 Based on the available information appropriate action will then be decided on which may include calling an ambulance, a home visit to assess the patient, self treatment advice, a prescription, Hospital referral or other appropriate advice or action.